-And it’s quite evident from our existing credit card debt.
+And it’s quite evident from our existing credit card debt and poor credit status’.

 As per the recent data, Americans have an outstanding credit card debt of over $1.04 trillion, with the revolving credit accounting for $466.2 billion and transactional balances as the rest.

-Imagine what you could do with these extra $1,000; build an emergency fund, contribute towards retirement, and achieve your financial goals.
+Imagine what you could do with an extra $1,000; build an emergency fund, contribute towards retirement, and achieve your financial goals.